rozhkovsvyat/Tools.RecipeFactory/README.md

 #v1.0.1 #net7.0.10

-Object abstract factory.
+Object abstract factory

+> :eye_speech_bubble: https://www.nuget.org/packages/RozhkovSvyat.Tools.RecipeFactory/

+---

 Creates specified type objects using child type recipes

 The recipe is a constructor delegate of a child type (optional: which takes a set of arguments)

-> :eye_speech_bubble: https://www.nuget.org/packages/RozhkovSvyat.Tools.RecipeFactory/

----